- Context of Alaska’s recycling difficulties

 Recycling that works

 The easiest way of recycling in Interior Alaska is burning paper to enlighten the wood stove, thrifting and conseigning as someone’s trash is another ones treasure, and dumpster diving.
-Also goodwill textile recycling is big with recycle clothes bin locations in many parking lots of grocery stores.
+Also goodwill textile recycling is big with recycling clothes bin locations in many parking lots of grocery stores.

 Do you recycle?
 What do you recycle?
 Is it easy to recycle where you live?
 I am curious.